practice areas

 Some key cases include:

-These legal actions highlight how companies are held accountable for misleading consumers.
+These legal actions highlight how companies can be held accountable for misleading consumers.

 How Consumers Can Protect Themselves